phpbb-extensions/test-framework/README.md

 ## 📦 How to Use

-On GitHub.com, go to your repository, click **Add file → Create new file**, name it `.github/workflows/tests.yml`, add the workflow content shown below, and commit the file.
+On GitHub.com, go to your extension's repository, click **Add file → Create new file**, name it `.github/workflows/tests.yml`, add the workflow content shown below, and commit the file.
 Make sure to replace `acme/demo` with your actual extension vendor/package name, and optionally you may adjust any of the branch names and other checks.

 ```yaml
 name: Tests